bradodd/SRTE-Lab/task3/task3.md

 > The above commands show that ecmp is present when doing segment routing, and it confirms that the labels are based on SR.

 Step 4:
-Check the cef entry of route 100.0.0.8/32 on xrvr-1 by using alias “c5”:
+Check the cef entry of route 100.0.0.8/32 on xrvr-1 by using "show cef vrf RED 100.0.0.8/32":

 Step 5:
 After verifying that the control plane is using Segment Routing, we can remove LDP from the core.

 Step 6:
-Remove the MPLS LDP from the routers xrvr-1 through xrvr-6 by using the alias “c6” as below:
+Remove the MPLS LDP from the routers xrvr-1 through xrvr-6 by using the configuration below:

 ```
 configure